“What do I do if I’m under investigation for loan fraud?”

 What Should I Do if I Think I Am in Trouble?

 Should you receive any notification that you are being investigated or receive a criminal charge for student loan fraud, seek a criminal defense attorney right away.
-The criminal defense law firm of LEWIS & DICKSTEIN, P.L.L.C. has experience with helping individuals accused of felony fraud in both Michigan courts and federal court.
-We are one of the few Criminal Defense Law Firms in Michigan that is aware of this newly discovered type of criminal charge and how to best protect you.
+The criminal defense law firm of LEWIS & DICKSTEIN, P.L.L.C. has experience helping individuals accused of felony fraud in both Michigan courts and federal court.
+We are one of the few Criminal Defense Law Firms in Michigan aware of this newly discovered type of criminal charge and how to protect you best.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will fight tirelessly to preserve your legal rights and protect your future.
 Our attorneys have the skill and experience to create a solid strategy with efforts focused on a dismissal, lesser offense plea, and/or avoiding a jail sentence.
-We are not afraid to challenge the federal or local government and we have the power and credibility to effectively defend you.
+We are not afraid to challenge the federal or local government, and we have the power and credibility to defend you effectively.

 Call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation with an experienced defense attorney today if you have reason to believe that you are being investigated or if you have been charged with Student Loan Fraud.
 We are very interested in discussing your situation with you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.